ivangonzalez224/Portfolio/README.md

 - Add a professional README.md file
 - Use flexbox in order to lay out the elements on the page
+- Use media queries to build a responsive web page.
 - Set up a linter for the project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>